-The Disney Plus streaming service will launch on November 12, 2019 in five territories: US, Canada, New Zealand, Australia, and the Netherlands.
+The Disney Plus streaming service will launch on November 12, 2019 in the US, Canada and The Netherlands, with launches in New Zealand and Australia on November 19.
 There's no UK launch date confirmed, though we expect / hope it will be following soon after.

 Disney will be looking to bring the Disney Plus platform to "all major markets within the first two years", so it does look like the rollout will go wider over time (via ScreenRant).

 Disney Plus pricing and bundles

 Though Disney Plus only put out its US pricing at first, we now have details about a lot more territories.
 Disney Plus will cost $6.99/m (around £6 / AU$10) in the US, $8.99 in Australia and Canada, $9.99 in New Zealand, and €6.99 in the Netherlands.
 No UK pricing has yet been announced.

 In the US, this means it looks like Disney has kept its promise about undercutting Netflix – at least for now.

 "I can say that our plan on the Disney side is to price this substantially below where Netflix is.
 That is in part reflective of the fact that it will have substantially less volume," said Robert Iger, The Walt Disney Company's chairman and CEO.
 "It'll have a lot of high quality [content], because of the brands and the franchises that will be on it that we've talked about.
 But it'll simply launch with less volume, and the price will reflect that."

 Iger also suggested that the price could rise gradually over time as the service expands, which is hardly surprising—Netflix's prices have risen alongside its pivot towards original content.